oroinc/documentation/user_doc/back_office/system/integrations/payment_integration/wirecard/wirecard_prerequisites.rst

 3. On the integration edit page, provide the testing credentials if required, find the **Test Mode** check box and select it.

-4. Click :guilabel:`Save & Close`.
+4. Click **Save & Close**.

+.. include:: /include/include_links.rst
+   :start-after: begin